EqanAzmi/Slide-Share-Downloader-free/replit.md

 The application runs on port 5000 with the command: `python app.py`

 ## Recent Changes
+- 2025-11-27: Added comprehensive SEO-optimized homepage content with LSI keywords and EEAT principles
+  - "What is SlideShare Downloader" section with expertise and authority signals
+  - "How It Works - Technical Details" with transparent process explanation
+  - "Key Benefits" section with academic, professional, and practical advantages
+  - "Advantages and Disadvantages" section with honest pros/cons and PDF vs PPTX comparison
+  - Integrated LSI keywords: slideshow converter, slide extraction, presentation downloader, offline viewing, format conversion, etc.
 - 2025-11-27: Updated all URLs across website to use actual domain slidesharedownloaderfree.com
 - 2025-11-27: Added HD quality downloads (1280px width, 100% quality) for better presentation clarity
 - 2025-11-27: Fixed filenames to use actual presentation titles instead of URL slugs